TheRealAnonymous008/quartz/content/Grid Puzzles.md

+# Grid-Based Puzzles
+### Kakuro
+* *Board*: Consists of filled and empty cells.

+  Some filled cells contain a diagonal slash from top left to bottom right.
+They contain numbers called "clues".
+The number in the top right corner relates to an across clue.
+The one in the bottom right is a down clue.

+* *Goal*: Insert the digits one 1-9 into the white cells
+* *Constraint*: Entries corresponding to a clue must sum to the clue.
+* *Constraint*: Clues may not repeat within an entry.
+* *Extension*: A given combination of numbers can only be used once in the grid.

+### Hitori
+* *Board*: Standard board.
+Each cell contains a number.
+* *Goal*: Shade some cells such that there are no duplicate numbers in any row or column.
+* *Constraint*: Shaded cells may not touch each other orthogonally (but they can touch diagonally).
+* *Constraint*: The remaining cells must all be connected to each other orthogonally.

+### Slitherlink
+* *Board*: The board consists of a lattice of dots.

+  Cells (not necessarily square) may have numbers inside them.

+* *Goal*: Draw a loop connecting the dots.
+There may be no loose ends.
+* *Constraint*: Numbers represent how many of its four sides are segments in the loop

+### Link-A-Pix
+* *Board*: Standard board.
+Cells may contain numbers
+* *Goal*: Shade some cells corresponding to lines drawn on the board.
+The solved board will form a picture
+* *Constraint*: The cells with clues are the endpoints of a path and they represent the length of the path containing them (1 clues count as 1)
+* *Constraint*: Both endpoints of a path must contain clues.
+All clues are given.
+* *Constraint*: Paths may not cross

+### Fill-a-Pix
+* *Board*: Standard board.
+Cells may contain numbers
+* *Goal*: Shade some cells on the board.
+The solved board will form a picture.
+* *Constraint*: The cells with clues represent how many of the nine squares around it (including itself) should be filled in.

+### Battleships
+* *Board*: Consists of a grid of squares that hides ships of different sizes.

+  Numbers are placed alongside the grid.
+* *Goal*: Find the location of all the ships.
+* *Constraint*: Ships do not touch each other.
+Not even diagonally.
+* *Constraint*: Numbers MAY indicate the number of squares in that row or column are occupied by part of a ship.
+* *Constraint*: Numbers MAY indicate the number of water segments in the ship

+### Hashiwokakero / Hashi
+* *Board*: Standard grid.
+Some cells start out with marked numbers from $1-8$ called islands.
+The rest of the cells are empty.
+* *Goal*: Connect all islands by drawing a series of bridges between islands.
+* *Constraint*: Bridges must begin and end at distinct islands, travelling a straight line in between.
+* *Constraint*: Bridges cannot cross other bridges or other islands.
+* *Constraint*: Bridges travel straight orthogonally (no diagonal movements).
+* *Constraint*: At most two bridges connect a pair of islands.
+* *Constraint*: The number of bridges connected to each island must match the number on that island.
+* *Constraint*: The bridges must connect the islands into a single connected group.

+### Masyu
+* *Board*: Standard grid.
+Some cells contain either empty / white or filled / black cells.
+* *Goal*: Draw a single continuous non-intersecting loop that properly passes through all circled cells.
+* *Constraint*: The loop enters each cell it passes through from the center and exits on a different side.
+In a rectangular grid, all turns are 90 degrees.
+* *Constraint*: White circles must be travelled straight through, but the loop must turn in the previous or next cell in its path.
+* *Constraint*: Black cells must be turned upon, but the loop must travel straight through the next and previous cells in its path.
+* *Variant*: Gray circles which MAY either be white or black.
+The solver must deduce their color.
+* *Variant*: Allowing wrap arounds from the edges of the board.
+* *Variant*: The board is divided into regions.
+The loop must turn in each region at least once.

+### Akari
+* *Board*: Grid consists of white and black cells.
+Some black cells have numbers on them
+* *Goal*: Place light bulbs in white cells and light up the grid.
+* *Constraint*: Light bulbs may not shine on each other.
+Bulbs illuminate in all orthogonal directions.
+Light is obstructed by the black cells.
+* *Constraint*: Numbers in black cells indicate how many bulbs must be placed adjacent to it.
+### FIllomino
+* *Board*: Standard grid.
+Some cells contain numbers.
+* *Goal*: Divide the grid into polyominoes by filling in the boundaries of the cells (i.e., the edges)
+* *Constraint*: Each clue $n$ given is part of a polyomino of size $n$.
+* *Constraint*: No polyominoes of matching size are adjacent to each other (i.e., share a side).
+* It is possible for two givens with matching numbers to be part of the same polyomino
+* It is possible for a polyomino to have no given at all.

+### Futoshiki
+### Kuromasu
+### Nurikabe
+### Sashikabe
+### Yajikabe
+### Tents
+### Calcudoku
+### Hidatu
+### Numbrix
+### Shikaku

 # Sudoku
 * The puzzle is played in a $9\times 9$ grid made of $3\times 3$ sub-grids called regions or blocks.
 * Place the numbers in the empty cells such that each row, column, and region contains  the numbers $1$ to $9$ exactly once.
 Some numbers are given.